tommi1hirvonen/ExifNotes/CONTRIBUTING.md

 ## Feature requests / improvement ideas

 Same as with bug reports, please check existing issues to see whether a similar feature or improvement was already suggested by someone.
 If not, feel free to create an issue describing the new feature or improvement idea.
+Only include "one issue per issue": If you have two unrelated ideas or bug reports, please create two separate issues.
 1. Clear and descriptive title
-2. Current behaviour (when posting an improvement idea)
+2. Current behaviour (improvement idea) or related problem (feature request)
+    - E.g. "I'm always frustrated when..."
 3. New feature or behaviour
 4. Why this enhancement would be useful

+There is also a helpful article on <a href="https://medium.com/nyc-planning-digital/writing-a-proper-github-issue-97427d62a20f">Medium</a> on how to write good GitHub issues.

 ## Contributing code